 After being taken out of the line in early July 1944, and resting in Alexandria for two months, 2 LIR returned to offensive action in October 1944 as part of the 5th Army, north of Florence at Monte Spaduro, before spending a difficult, static winter and early spring period near to the River Senio.
 April 1945 saw the battalion fight for the first time in the same battle front as 1 LIR and they joined the mobile ‘Kangaroo Army’ in the breakthrough of the Argenta Gap that directly led to final German defeat in Italy.
 For the last 10 months of the campaign, 2 LIR was commanded by Lt-Col HEN ‘Bala’ Bredin, DSO (with bar) MC (with bar), a RUR officer, who had previously served as second in command of 1 RIrF and when commanding 6 Innisks had been badly wounded near to Cassino in May 1944.

-The 1st and 2nd Battalions then continued with peacekeeping duties in Northern Italy and Austria until both were disbanded in early 1946.
+The 1st and 2nd Battalions then continued with peacekeeping duties in Northern Italy and Austria during 1946.
 During the 2nd World War, the two battalions of the London Irish Rifles:

 - had over 700 men killed in action.